Glossary of Abbreviations

 Major Ready Program (MRP) Most Major Related Programs (MRP) help students prepare to transfer into high demand bachelor’s degree programs that require specific courses in the first two years.
 Business, biology, engineering and nursing are a few examples.
 Each MRP is based one of the statewide transfer agreements: Direct Transfer Agreement (DTA) or the Associate in Science-Transfer (AS-T) and can reduce the time it takes to complete a specific bachelor degree pathway.

 Personal Identification Number (PIN).
 An originally assigned six-digit birth date (mm/dd/yy) that students use to access records from the Web.
 For security purposes, Highline recommends students change their PINs to another easily remembered number.

 prerequisite (prereq.).
-Generally a COMPASS score or completion of a specific class that is required before enrolling in a course.
+Generally a placement score or completion of a specific class that is required before enrolling in a course.

 professional-technical.
 A program of study intended to prepare a student for employment in a certain field rather than for transfer to a four-year college or university.
 Also referred to as “vocational.”

 quarterly class schedule (quarterly).
 A schedule of classes - listing times, locations, special fees and instructors for all classes offered by Highline - is published before each academic quarter.

 statute of limitations.
 A policy by which grades from specific quarters may be removed from the GPA calculation.

 Student Identification number.
 A unique number assigned to a student for tracking, data entry, identification, transcripts and for conducting other college business.

 student information kiosk.
 Computer terminals located in Building 6 with online services offering admissions, registration and records activity.